jim-collier/x9git/project/backlog.md

 		- Note: hardening rather than a reproduced failure - the tools involved write LF today.
 It was already the reason `runLines` exists, applied in some places and not others.
 		- Fixed: one `splitLines` helper, used by `runLines` and by all four.
 Go test added.

-	- Nothing came out of the other sections.
+	- Nothing came out of the rest.
 Naming, comments, the linter set, the optimization levels, the pipeline stages, the demo and both installers were gone over in the three rounds before this one and needed no change.
 Two housecleaning items did: a code-review bullet still filed under features, and a block of generator boilerplate left in `contributing.md`.

-- ✅ 20260819b - a full adversarial pass over the rewritten Go, plus the standing directives re-checked against it.
+- ✅ 20260819b - a full adversarial pass over the rewritten Go, plus a re-check of the ground the earlier rounds covered.

 	- The rewrite of 20260818 moved every command onto one run struct and gave every failure an error to return, so this went looking for what that shifted rather than for what it left behind. gofmt, vet, staticcheck, golangci-lint and govulncheck are clean and the suite was 684/0 going in, so none of the five defects below is tool-visible.
 Ten new suite checks (684 -> 694) and two Go tests; seven of the twelve fail against the build or the tree that preceded them.

-	- Most of the directive sections needed nothing this round - naming, comments, the linter set, the optimization levels, the seven pipeline stages, the demo, the housecleaning sweeps and both installers were all gone over in the two rounds before this one.
+	- Most areas needed nothing this round - naming, comments, the linter set, the optimization levels, the seven pipeline stages, the demo, the housecleaning sweeps and both installers were all gone over in the two rounds before this one.
 Items 6 and 7 are what did come out of them.

 	- ✅ Code Review 20260819b item 1: the pre-command fetch drops its connect timeout for the accounts that configure an ssh key.
 		- Cause: the timeout was added only when `GIT_SSH_COMMAND` was unset, so a caller's own choice would be left alone.
 The account selector sets that same variable a moment earlier, from the config file's `sshKey` - so the test saw a value and stood down.